oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## SD-JWT Salt/Value Container (SVC)
-   A JSON object created by the issuer that contains mapping between raw claim values that contained in the SD-JWT and the salts for each claim value.
+   A JSON object created by the issuer that contains mapping between raw claim values contained in the SD-JWT and the salts for each claim value.

 ## SD-JWT Release (SD-JWT-R)
    A JWT created by the holder that contains a subset of the claim values of an SD-JWT in a verifiable way.